/

 Are your properties captured across all applicable events?

-One typical use case for event properties is tracking values that must be remain constant to count toward funnel conversion.
+One typical use case for event properties is tracking values that must be held constant to count toward funnel conversion.
 For example, perhaps you want to know how often users add to cart after viewing details:

 • Step 1: Product Details Viewed